UK Stocks-Factors to watch on Oct 24 | Business

 - United Kingdom

-* BOE: Bank of England policymaker Catherine Mann said bond purchases by the central bank in the days after the government's "mini-budget" fiscal plan last month to calm financial markets were "very targeted and temporary." * CHANNEL 4: British publicly-owned broadcaster Channel 4 is exploring whether it could be acquired by a non-profit trust as an alternative to a commercial privatisation, the Telegraph reported on Saturday.
+* PEARSON: British education company Pearson said it was on track to meet its expectations for the year after nine months of strong trading led by an "outstanding" result in English language learning. * WELKIN CHINA :China-focused investment firm Welkin China Private Equity Limited said it will pause its $300 million London initial public offering (IPO) due to heightened market volatility amid rising recessionary fears.

-* GOLDMAN SACHS: Goldman Sachs and a banker are drawing a line under a London lawsuit over the former employee's dismissal last year with no financial value attached to whistleblowing claims. * JUPITER: British fund manager Jupiter said it is planning to scrap about a quarter of its product range as the struggling investment house restructures its operations.
+* FRASERS: Mike Ashley's Frasers Group has increased its maximum exposure to German fashion house Hugo Boss to 840 million pounds ($954 million). * BARCLAYS: Barclays PLC is expected to show a rise in quarterly revenue when it reports results on Oct.
+26.

-* OIL: Oil prices fell after China released much-delayed trade data which showed that demand in the world's largest crude importer remained lacklustre in September. * GOLD: Gold prices slipped , having risen 1.8% in the previous session, as the U.S. dollar firmed.
+* OIL: Oil prices slid more than 1% after Chinese data showed that demand from the world's largest crude importer remained lacklustre in September as strict COVID-19 policies and fuel export curbs depressed consumption. * GOLD: Gold prices slipped, having risen 1.8% in the previous session, as the U.S. dollar firmed.

 * For more on the factors affecting European stocks, please click on: TODAY'S UK PAPERS